fatihserenli-rgb/My-CLI-Games/MineSweeper/README.md

 ## 🎮 Gameplay and Rules

 * **The Grid:** The game is played on a 10x10 board with 10 hidden mines.
-Board size and mine count can be adjusted in the main while creating a
 * **Coordinates:** Rows are labeled with letters (`A` to `J`), and columns are labeled with numbers (`0` to `9`).
-* **Objective:** Reveal all safe cells.
+* **Objective:** This is a classic minesweeper game.
+Reveal all safe cells.
 You win when the only unrevealed cells left are the ones containing mines.
 * **Clues:** When you open a safe cell, it will display a number indicating how many mines are hidden in its 8 neighboring cells.
 If a cell has no adjacent mines, it will automatically open all surrounding safe cells!
 * **Flags:** If you suspect a cell hides a mine, you can place a Flag (`F`) on it to prevent yourself from accidentally opening it.